Free Activities in Wexford

 A break away to County Wexford doesn’t need to break the bank, you can still enjoy fun in the sun for less!

-So for today’s #TravelTuesday, we’ve listed some of our suggestions of things to do to keep you entertained without reaching for your wallet in Wexford this year.
+So for today’s #TravelTuesday, we’ve listed some of our suggestions of things to do to in Wexford to keep you entertained without reaching for your wallet!

 Explore the Great Outdoors